Pushing the limits of self-supervised speaker verification using regularized distillation framework: Experiments and analysis

 Additionally, we study the impact of different data augmentation strategies including WavAugment, SpecAugment and Acoustic feature shuffling on the training data.
 The experimental results are as follows.

-It can be seen that WavAugment is the most efficient strategy in the RDINO framework.
-If no augmentation in training process, the whole network was difficult to converge due to DINO's inherent property.
-We find that SpecAugment makes the verification results worse which is different from our empirical observation for supervised speaker verification.
+It is observed that WavAugment is the most efficient strategy in the RDINO framework.
+If no augmentation applied in training process, the whole network was difficult to converge due to DINO's inherent property.
+We find that SpecAugment worsened the verification results, which is different from our empirical observation for supervised speaker verification.
 SpecAugment uses erasing operation on the acoustic feature level to improve the model generalization.
-But the Voxceleb1 test data may not contain lots of variabilities in the spectral domain.
+But the Voxceleb1 test data may not contain enough variabilities in the spectral domain.
 Acoustic feature shuffling strategy generates no gain in RDINO system, which may be caused by the operation in short length of the local view.